CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/configure-oidc-authentication/microsoft-entra.md

     1. Enter a meaningful Name for the {{% ctx %}} Gateway application.
     1. Select the appropriate Supported account type, e.g. `Accounts in this organizational directory only`.
     1. Click `Register`.
-1. Add a Redirect URL:
+1. Add a Redirect URI:
     1. Select the application registration created in Step 1.
     1. Click `Redirect URIs`.
     1. Click `+ Add a platform`.